AJ8GH/algorithmic-complexity/README.md

 Improvements on solution 2: still constant look up and delete, since only have to iterate through 5 numbers max, less chance of collisions, can store more numbers

 Trade-offs: still unordered, collisions still possible, even if less frequent

+### Hash Table

+Same as solution 3, but re-map anytime you get too many collisions - i.e. double the memory allocation (and maybe + 1 to change the modulo and reduce the collisions)

+- Different to a hash map or a dictionary - does not use key value pairs
+- Collection of values only
+- Very quick operations - constant add, delete and find
+- No duplicates
+- No order

+#### Hash / Hashmap /  Dictionary

+**Hashes** and **Dictionaries** are also based on hash tables, but instead of storing values, they store keys which point to values.
+Uses the same data structure as a hash table to store the keys - arrays of keys stored at value % mem.length, remapping to make more space when collisions occur.

+- Look up by key is constant time
+- Look up by value is linear since it has to loop through every key

+Limitations of current structure - storing non numeric values